TigerStripeRIT/TigerStripe/README.md

  - 2016 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of the TigerStripe client sofware, check the "Releases" tab.
+You can view the full blockchain at http://159.89.129.63:3001/

 License
 -------